-This policy will be reviewed every three years to make adjustments as needed.
+This policy will be reviewed every three years to make necessary adjustments.

-- Approved by the president May 8, 2015
+- Approved by the president May 8, 2015 Revised May 2021

 Class Audit (Non-Formal) by Faculty, Spouses, and Retired Faculty

 It is customary for faculty members to allow other faculty members, faculty spouses, and retired faculty members to audit classes without formality.